The famous Nigerian meat pie is buttery and flaky, filled with savory meat sauce. This meat pie will leave you longing for more.

 THE MEAT PIE FILLING

 The filling of the meat pie varies by the cook.
 Usually, I love to add carrots, green peas, potatoes, and ground beef or turkey for the filling.

 When preparing the filling, please do not use a lot of liquid as it may leave you with a soggy hand pie.
-If you added more liquid than the recipe calls for, add a teaspoon of cornstarch to thicken up the sauce.
+Add a teaspoon of cornstarch to thicken up the sauce if you add more liquid than the recipe calls for.
 Allow the sauce to cool completely before proceeding to the next step.

 HOW TO STORE MEAT PIE

-preheat the oven, place pie on a baking sheet, brush with egg wash, and bake.
+Preheat the oven, place the premade pies on a baking sheet, brush with egg wash, and bake.